Roughly 140 children are sleeping rough in Calais and Dunkirk. Over 1,000 children are homeless on the streets of Greece.

-At least four children lost their lives last year at our border in Calais before the Amendment was implemented, some waiting to be with their families in the UK.
+At least five children lost their lives last year at our border in Calais before the Amendment was implemented, some waiting to be with their families in the UK.
 It is heartbreaking and we cannot let this happen again.

 We need the government to stop dragging its heels, and help the children it promised to help before it’s too late.
 We need to show the Home Office that the British public support the relocation of unaccompanied children to the UK.
 With your support, we want to reopen the Dubs Amendment with our appeal on July 25th, and put pressure on the Home Office to fill all 480 places for unaccompanied child refugees before the end of the year.